Next Digital

-Next Digital Limited (壹傳媒有限公司), previously known as Next Media Limited, was the largest listed media company in Hong Kong.
+Next Digital Limited (壹傳媒有限公司), previously known as Next Media Limited, was a listed media company in Hong Kong.
+It was the nation's largest before it ceased operations in 2021.
 Founded by Jimmy Lai, it had 2,095 employees as of 30 September 2020.
-The media outlet had a user base of 5.0 million monthly unique visitors in Hong Kong, 12.3 million monthly unique visitors in Taiwan, 1.7 million in the US and 399,0002 in Canada up till 2019.
-Apple Daily, the newspaper of the media group, was the most read newspaper in the city.
-The company became defunct on 15 December 2021.
+It had a user base of 5 million monthly unique visitors in Hong Kong, 12.3 million in Taiwan, 1.7 million in the United States and 399,000 in Canada up till 2019.
+Its newspaper Apple Daily was the most read in the city.
+The company and its newspaper became defunct in 2021 following the 2020 Hong Kong national security law, the imprisonment of Lai by the Chinese government, and the freezing of the company's assets.

 History

-From 20 October 2015, the company has changed its English name to Next Digital Limited, from Next Media Limited.
-Under a grim political climate, the news outlet's intrepid political activism infuriated the Beijing regime.
+On 20 October 2015, the company changed its English name from Next Media Limited to Next Digital Limited.
+Under a climate of political repression, the news outlet's activism came into conflict with the Beijing regime.
 Some companies with ties to China had refrained from putting advertisements on any publication of the media group due to the heightened political pressure exerted on the business bodies in the city.

-Next Media's irreverent probe into sensitive social topics is what believed to be the reason of a triad-style vandalism targeted at the press offices, followed by the forced shut-down in 2021.

 Raid by the police

-On 10 August 2020, Jimmy Lai, the founder of Next Digital, was arrested by the Hong Kong Police early morning that day for alleged collusion with foreign powers after a Beijing-led investigation.
+In the early morning of 10 August 2020, Jimmy Lai, the founder of Next Digital, was arrested by the Hong Kong Police for alleged collusion with foreign powers after a Beijing-led investigation.
 A post on Twitter from the media group's executive, Mark Simon, confirmed the arrest.
 The Committee to Protect Journalists (CPJ) reported that "the arrest of media tycoon Jimmy Lai bears out the worst fears that Hong Kong's National Security Law would be used to suppress critical pro-democracy opinion and restrict press freedom".
 Steven Butler, CPJ's Asia program coordinator, commented, "Jimmy Lai should be released at once and any charges dropped."

-The Hong Kong Police made arrest of seven people aged 39 to 72 who have been accused of violating the new security law.
+The Hong Kong Police arrested seven people aged 39 to 72 accused of violating the new security law.
 The arrestees included Jimmy Lai (Founder of Next Digital Limited), Cheung Kim Hung (CEO of Next Digital Limited), Chow Tat Kuen, Royston (executive director and CFO of Next Digital Limited).

 Political position

-The news media has often offered explicit, proactive support for pro-democracy groups in Hong Kong.
-The paper is regarded to hold libertarian views on financial and economic issues.
+Next Digital has often offered explicit, proactive support for pro-democracy groups in Hong Kong.
+It is regarded to hold libertarian views on financial and economic issues.

 Awards and recognition

-A slew of news articles authored by journalists from Next Media had received recognition through news awards such as Human Rights Press Awards, Investigative Feature Writing, Excellence in Reporting on Women's Issues, Hong Kong News Awards, Hong Kong Institute of Professional Photographers Awards, Excellence in Video Reporting, Spot News Photography Prizes, Chinese-Language Cartoon / Illustration Merit, Chinese-Language News Merits, etc. On the day of shutdown, queues of citizens snapped up the total 1 million copies of Apple Daily's last print, marking a sensational end to the paper's decades of journalism and a symbol of Hong Kong's media pluralism.
+News articles authored by journalists from Next Media have received recognition through news awards such as Human Rights Press Awards, Investigative Feature Writing, Excellence in Reporting on Women's Issues, Hong Kong News Awards, Hong Kong Institute of Professional Photographers Awards, Excellence in Video Reporting, Spot News Photography Prizes, Chinese-Language Cartoon / Illustration Merit, Chinese-Language News Merits, etc.

+On the day of shutdown, queues of citizens formed to purchase the total 1 million copies of Apple Daily's last print, marking an end to the paper's decades of journalism and a symbol of Hong Kong's media pluralism.